Allium/WithoutHeadOrFoot/_posts/2016-07-02-Genetically-Engineered-Straw.md

 *[Parts 3 and 4 of the Roots of Paradigm series will be in the works soon!
 For now, please indulge a little polemic detour.]*

+*[I've been very sloppy with references here, but I intend to correct this in the next couple of weeks.]*

 Oh, how the mighty have done it again.

 A consortium of over 100 Nobel-winning scientists have published an open letter denouncing Greenpeace for their ongoing campaign against genetically modified (GM) crops.